gumaerc-testorg/sts.427-spring-2015/content/pages/readings.md

 Klein, Maury. _Union Pacific: The Birth of a Railroad, 1862–1893_.
 Doubleday, 1987.

 Ambrose, Stephen E. _Nothing Like It in the World: The Men Who Built the Transcontinental Railroad, 1863–1869_.
-Touchstone Books, 2000. \[Preview with [Google Books](http://books.google.com/books?id=k0av1ysNg0cC&pg=PAfrontcover)\]
+Touchstone Books, 2000. \[Preview with {{% resource_link "c1acd217-6ee1-4080-9681-f7adfd5f009a" "Google Books" %}}\]

 International Arms Trade